yugabyte/yb-portworx/README.md

         * Open host vm in new window and run the test script :-
         ``` ./DB_Test.sh ```
         (Pass value to the variable "host" with the name of your tserver node)
-        * If your are getting output with increasing number of counts for the table "orders" you have successfully configured the yugabyte DB with portworx.
+        * If your are getting output with increasing number of counts for the table "orders" you have successfully configured the YugabyteDB with portworx.